decretist/Dissertation/Chapter3/chapter3.md

-Most medieval and modern readers of the *Decretum* have seen it as a teaching text, both in the sense that its intended use (or at least one of its intended uses) was as an introductory textbook, and also in the sense that it reflected the author's experiences as a classroom teacher.
-The early manuscript tradition for the *Decretum* displays enough variation, even among the first-recension Admont (Aa), Barcelona (Bc), Florence (Fd), and Paris (P) manuscripts, to suggest that the text developed continuously over the span of, and in parallel with, a relatively long teaching career---perhaps a decade or more.
+Most medieval and modern readers of the *Decretum* have seen it as a teaching text, both in the sense that its intended use (or at least one of its intended uses) was as an introductory textbook and also in the sense that it reflected the author's experiences as a classroom teacher.
+The early manuscript tradition for the *Decretum* displays enough variation, even among the first-recension manuscripts---Admont (Aa), Barcelona (Bc), Florence (Fd), and Paris (P)---to suggest that the text developed continuously over the span of, and in parallel with, a relatively long teaching career---perhaps a decade or more.
 Gratian's students would therefore appear to have been the potential witnesses with the best visibility into the